luin/dotQ/README.md

 	  });

 ## Difference between dotQ and Q
-dotQ is based on Q. dotQ extends the `Function` object with a `promise` method in order to convert the Node.js style callback(`function(err, result)`) into a Q Promise.
+dotQ is based on Q. dotQ extends the `Function` object with a `promise` method in order to convert the Node.js style callbacks(`function(err, result)`) into Q Promises.

 What's more, the style of dotQ works better with the express-promise library.

 ## Shortcuts